 Welcome to the exciting world of Shawnee State General and Technical College.
 Included in this catalog is a great deal of information about programs, requirements, activities, and financial matters.
-This information is important and should be studied carefully if you are to know the college as you should when enrolling in it.
-The catalog contains only a portion of what you should know about the college, however.
-For example, you should be aware that Shawnee State is a comprehensive institution which offers academic transfer and technical programs.
-The college, which was fully accredited by the Commission on Higher Education of the North Central Association of Colleges and Secondary Schools on April 9, 1975, should be viewed as a community-type college which is responsive to the varied higher educational needs of the people of Southern Ohio.
-As a responsive institution, Shawnee State is an open-door college that encourages people of all ages and backgrounds to enroll for a full two-year associate degree programs, one-year certificate programs, short-term retraining programs or courses and continuing education courses.
-The college has a developmental program to assist students who need special help in improving their knowledge and skills.
+This information is important and should be studied carefully if you are to know the college as you should.
+Shawnee State is a comprehensive institution which offers both academic transfer and technical programs.
+The college, which was fully accredited by the Commission on Higher Education of the North Central Association of Colleges and Secondary Schools on April 9, 1975, should be viewed as a communitytype college which is responsive to the varied higher educational needs of the people of Southern Ohio.
+As a responsive institution.
+Shawnee State has an open-door policy which encourages people of all ages and backgrounds to enroll in two-year associate degree programs, one-year certificate programs, short-term retraining programs, and continuing education courses.
+In addition the college has a developmental program to assist students who need special help in improving their knowledge and skills.

 As a student, you will receive dedicated and personal attention at Shawnee State.
-The people of this college are concerned about your future and welfare and are committed to helping you achieve your goals.
-You should seek the help of administrators, counselors, faculty, or staff people when you need it.
+The people of this college are concerned about your future and welfare and are committed to helping you achieve your educational and personal goals.
+You are encouraged to seek the help of administrators, counselors, faculty, or staff people when you need it.
 It is essential that you begin college on a good note and that you continue your education with a positive purpose.
 The people of Shawnee State can help you do this and can help you proceed towards the success you seek.
 College is a wonderful experience if you let it be.
 Regardless of age or background it can help you see yourself and life as you never thought possible and can help you develop the skills necessary to be a more employable person.

 Educationally, Shawnee State is a progressively excellent institution and is getting better all the time.
 I hope you will join us in the exciting venture of developing your knowledge, insights, and skills.
 Learning can be fun as well as rigorous.
-You will find both at Shawnee State.
+You will find both the fun and rigor of learning present at Shawnee State.